 Retention of Records

 The regulations regarding the retention of records varies by federal and state rulings.
 While some notations and forms can be purged after a certain period, some records such as radiographic images should be kept indefinitely as they can be used in forensic identification.
-Storage of these records can take up a great deal of room.
+Storage of these physical records can take up a great deal of room.
 It must be remembered that the amount of storage space available cannot dictate retention.
 The office must follow state and federal law concerning the retention of records.1

 Each state has established rules regarding the length of time that legal actions can be pursued.
 After that time expires, known as the statute of limitations, the files can be purged.
 Before a practice begins this process, the National Archives and Records Service had produced a guide titled, “Guide to Record Retention Requirements” that should be thoroughly read.6